The proper selection of mechanical design tolerances, ensures projects stay within budget. And more importantly, designs remain functional.

 Each tolerance in the path to the final dimension, adds to the total system tolerance.
 Say you have 6 back-to-back dimensions, each with a +/- 0.01-inch tolerance.
 The worst-case for the sixth dimension is the summation of 0.01 + 0.01 + 0.01 + 0.01 + 0.01 + 0.01.
 The accumulated worst-case tolerance is thus 0.6-inches above the target dimension.

 This is not the ideal outcome, because your design may not function.
 So if you only want the sixth dimension to be +/- 0.01 inches relative to your first point, you need to specify a new relationship.
-So you provide a new dimension and tolerance and leave out the middle tolerances.
+Provide a new dimension and tolerance and leave out the middle tolerances.

 Important Note: you need a solid understanding of your end design.
-So, understand how all parts of your design fit together.
+Understand how all parts of your design fit together.
 At the same time, do tolerance stack-up analysis throughout your design work.
 This way, you won’t end up with a bunch of non-mating parts.

 More importantly, use common sense.
 Figure out how parts will fit together and work.
 Then, design with as large as a tolerance possible, without compromising on function.
 This will make you a better designer, and you’ll make a lot of machinist friends.